Poverty Point: Discovery and archaeological excavation

 In the 1830s, Jacob Walter, an American explorer searching for lead ore in the area, came across Poverty Point and wrote about it in his diary:

+The property was purchased as a farm in 1843 by Philip Guier of Kentucky.
+He and his wife, Sarah lived on and farmed the property.
+By 1851, the operation was known as Poverty Point Plantation.
+The Poverty Point name is believed to have been influenced by a place near the Guier's previous residence in Kentucky.
+Sarah Guier was buried in Mound D.

 The first published account of the site was in 1873 by Samuel Lockett, who served as an officer in the Confederate Army during the American Civil War.
 During the early 20th century, archaeologists took an interest in the site.
 Poverty Point was investigated and described by Clarence B. Moore in 1913, by Gerard Fowke of the Smithsonian Institution in 1926, by Clarence H. Webb in 1935, and by Michael Beckman in 1946.
 Three excavation seasons in 1952, 1953 and 1955 were undertaken by James A. Ford and Clarence Webb, leading to the publication of Poverty Point, a Late Archaic Site in Louisiana in 1956.

 Excavations have continued at the site into the 21st century.
 These research efforts include Sharon Goad's (1980–1982) excavation trench on Northwest Ridge 1, Jon Gibson's (1983–1995) excavations at numerous ridge locations across the site, Glen Greene's (1983–1992) research on soil development and cultural landscaping of the site, and other archaeologists conducting limited site research.
 In the early 2000s T.R.
 Kidder and Anthony Ortmann conducted research on various mounds at the site and completed a topographic survey of the Poverty Point site.
 Michael Hargrave and Berle Clay conducted a large area geophysical survey from 2006 to 2012, using magnetic gradiometry and resistivity to investigate the plaza and ridge system.
 Since 2006, Rinita Dalan has measured magnetic susceptibility of cores and downed cored holes to understand features identified by the gradiometer surveys as well as the construction of the ridges and plaza.
 The Louisiana Division of Archaeology established the Station Archaeology Program at Poverty Point in 1996 to oversee, coordinate, and conduct site research.
 The program remains active and has conducted numerous excavations at the site along with curating and analyzing collections from previous excavations at Poverty Point.